mhorpheus/test/DFIR-Threat-Intel.md

  - [**Creating an IR Ticket with Intel Support**](#creating-an-ir-ticket-with-intel-support)
  - [**Creating an Intel Ticket for an Existing Resilient Engagement Ticket**](#creating-an-intel-ticket-for-an-existing-resilient-engagement-ticket)
  - [**Creating a Malware Analysis Ticket**](#creating-a-malware-analysis-ticket)

+## from Spin Up
+All XFIR engagements of the type  `IR`  require an initial  `Engagement Work`  Intel ticket.
+Intel uses Jira for ticketing and associates additional tickets created in support of an engagement with this initial  `Engagement Work`  ticket.
+For example, if you submit three malware analysis tickets for your engagement, Intel will track the relationship between those tickets through the initial Intel ticket.

+This makes the task of tracking those tickets easier for Intel and facilitates better workflow between IR consultants and Intel analysts working on an engagement together.
+XFIR uses functionality within Resilient to create and associate these tickets with our client engagements.
+For more information see the  [Intel Analysis Ticketing](https://github.ibm.com/XFIR/DFIR-wiki/wiki/XFIR-IR-IntelTicketing)  section.

 ## Intel Support
 Intel supports XFIR during our engagements through various services XFIR consultants can leverage including dedicated intel analyst support for IR engagements, malware reverse engineering, dark web analysis, and more.